oriches/Simple.Wpf.Tabs/README.md

 ###Strategy
 Why does it have a strategy?

-So when they application starts I don't need to know about the actually tab implementations, there is a service (TabService) which has an IEnumerable&lt;ITabStrategy&gt; injected and it will resolve the tab View Models and invoke the creating of the tab via the specific strategy when required.
-The tab service is responible for invoking the persisting and reviving of the tabs from the application settings.
+So when the application starts I don't need to know about the actually tab implementations, there is a service (TabService) which has an IEnumerable&lt;ITabStrategy&gt; injected and it will resolve the tab View Models and invoke the creating of the tab via the specific strategy when required.
+The tab service is responible for invoking the persistence & restoration of the tabs from the application settings (stored on disk).

 ```C#
 public interface ITabStrategy : IStrategy